Rajahmundry Airport

-Rajahmundry Airport (IATA: RJA, ICAO: VORY) is a domestic airport located at Rajahmundry, Andhra Pradesh, India.
-It is located on National Highway 516E.
-During 1985–1994, it was used by Vayudoot.
+Rajahmundry Airport (IATA: RJA, ICAO: VORY) is a domestic airport serving the city of Rajamahendravaram, Andhra Pradesh, India.
+It is located at Madhurapudi, 16 km north from the city centre, on National Highway 516E (NH-516E).
+Before modernisation, it was used by Vayudoot.
 It is heavily used by the helicopters of Oil and Natural Gas Corporation (ONGC) and other government agencies for offshore oil exploration operations.

 History

 The airport was constructed during the British era and is spread over an area of 1214 acre.
 It was served by Vayudoot between 1985 and 1994 and by VIF Airways in 1995.
-The Andhra Pradesh government signed an MoU worth ₹23 crore with the Airports Authority of India (AAI) in February 2007 for modernising the airport.
-Works on a new terminal building to accommodate 150 passengers and a control tower were completed in 2011 at a cost of ₹38 crore.
+The Government of Andhra Pradesh signed a Memorandum of Understanding (MoU) worth ₹23 crore with the Airports Authority of India (AAI) in February 2007 for modernising the airport.
+Works on a new terminal building to accommodate 150 passengers and an Air Traffic Control (ATC) tower were completed in 2011 at a cost of ₹38 crore.
 The terminal was inaugurated on 16 May 2012.

-Limited by the runway length, airlines operate smaller 70 seat turbo-prop aircraft like the ATR-72 and the Q-400.
-The AAI has extended the existing runway from 1749 m to 3165 m to enable landing of aircraft like the Airbus A320, Airbus A321 and it was inaugurated by Civil Aviation Minister Suresh Prabhu on 12 February 2019.
+Limited by the runway length, airlines operated smaller 70-seater turboprop aircraft like the ATR-72 and the De Haviland Canada Dash 8-Q400.
+The AAI has extended the existing runway from 1749 m to 3165 m to enable landing of aircraft like the Airbus A320, Boeing 737 Max and Airbus A321, which was inaugurated by the former Minister of Civil Aviation, Suresh Prabhu, on 12 February 2019.
 Approximately, 800 acres have been acquired for this expansion.
-The government is aiming to develop this airport as an international airport.
+The government is aiming to develop this airport to international standards.
+IndiGo started Airbus A320 operations to Mumbai and Delhi from 1 and 12 December 2024.